When to Toss Out Beauty Products

 - DO write the date of purchase in permanent ink (use a Sharpie) on the bottom or back of the package (this can be even more helpful than relying on the PAO date)

 - DO toss out eye products after you've had an eye infection

 - DO abide by the expiration dates on sunscreens, acne products, and prescription medications such as topical antibiotics and retinoids

 - DON'T buy products packaged in jars of any kind.
-Jar packaging carries a 100% risk of bacterial contamination due to the fact your sticking fingers or other objects into them.
+Jar packaging carries a 100% risk of bacterial contamination due to the fact you are sticking fingers or other objects into them.